ACEnglish/utmos/README.md

 Any sample without a provided weight is given a 1

 #### subset
-Provide a list of samples to analyze.
+A subset of samples to include in the selection

 #### exclude
-Provie a list of samples to exclude from the analysis.
+A list of samples to exclude from the analysis

 ### Memory arguments:
-These are arguments are for when there's more data than can be held in memory.
 By default, utmos will hold all variants in memory.
+This consumes approximately

-This comes out to approximately `(num_variants * num_samples * dtype_bytes * num_matrix) / 1e9` GB of memory.
+`(num_variants * num_samples * dtype_bytes * num_matrix) / 1e9` GB of memory.

-`dtype_bytes` is the size per-datapoint in bytes (assumed to be 4) and `num_matrix` is 1 by default and 2 if `--af` is also used.
+Where `dtype_bytes` is the size per-datapoint (typically 4 bytes) and `num_matrix` is 1 without and 2 with `--af`.

 For datasets with too much data to hold in memory, utmos allows a user to take advantage of hdf5 files and use disk storage instead of memory.
-However, this comes at the expense of needing to create a large intermediate file and high IO on said file, thus one should expect an increased runtime.
+However, this comes at the expense of needing to create an intermediate files and increases IO, thus one should expect an increased runtime.

-The `--lowmem` mode works by first concatenating all the input vcf/jl together into an hdf5 file.
-At most, `--buffer` rows will be held in-memory before writing/appending the data into the hdf5 file.
+The `--lowmem` mode works by first concatenating all the input vcf/jl together into an hdf5 file. `--buffer` rows will be held in-memory before writing/appending the data into the hdf5 file.
 Then, for each iteration, the dataset is reduced by removing the used sample's column and all variants the sample contained from the rows before writing the reduced matrices to a temporary hdf5 in the `$TMPDIR`.
-If at any point through the iterations the dataset is estimated to have a total size below `--maxmem`, the full dataset is pulled into memory before continuing.
+If at any point through the iterations the dataset is estimated to have a total size below `--maxmem`, the full dataset is pulled into memory before continuing to the end of the analysis.

 #### lowmem
 Name of the hdf5 file which is filled with the concatenated in_files.